Eugene has a keen interest in DIY and gardening. Over a 30 year period he has also become self taught in garden power

 Stage 1: Clearing the Site, August 2015

 The old shed had long outlived its purpose.
-Built in the late 40s or early 50s by previous owners, it was a patch work of corrugated iron, flattened out oil barrels and salvaged scrap timber, probably from the yard of a local man who used to collect this sort of stuff from demolished buildings.
+Built in the late 40s or early 50s by previous owners, it was a patch work of corrugated iron, flattened out oil barrels and scrap timber, probably sourced from the salvage yard of a local man who used to collect this sort of stuff from demolished buildings.
 The roof was peppered with pinholes from corrosion and had leaked for years, however no amount of silicon sealant would fix what were now gaping cavities.

 I thought it wouldn't take long to pull the structure down with a hammer and crowbar.
 However the builders had done a good job, using spiral shank nails to hold the corrugated sheets onto the timber frame.
 This is probably a lot more secure method of preventing sheet removal by burglars than using TEK screws.